Secrets Management Cheat Sheet¶

 Often, you can either encrypt a secret with a key managed at the secrets management service or use a key management solution from the cloud provider to encrypt the secret.
 The key offered through the key management solution of the cloud provider can be either managed by the cloud provider or by yourself.
 Industry standards call the latter "bring your own key" (BYOK).
 You can either directly import or generate this key at the key management solution or using cloud HSM supported by the cloud provider.
 You can then either use your key or the customer master key from the provider to encrypt the data key of the secrets management solution.
 The data key, in turn, encrypts the secret.
 By managing the CMK, you have control over the data key at the secrets management solution.

-While importing your own key material can generally be done with all providers (AWS, Azure, GCP).
-Unless you know what you are doing and your threat model and policy require this, this is not a recommended solution.
+While importing your own key material can generally be done with all providers (AWS, Azure, GCP), unless you know what you are doing and your threat model and policy require this, this is not a recommended solution due to its complexity and difficulty of use.

 4.3 Identity and Access Management (IAM)¶